APImetrics/APIm-CLI/docs/config.md

 ## `apimetrics config org set`

 Change the Organisation the CLI is working in.
-Organisation IDs can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings) or you can scroll through your options by using the command `apimetrics config org set'.
+Organisation IDs can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings) or you can scroll through your options by using the command `apimetrics config org set`.

 ```
 USAGE